AnnaMikitenko/DA_course_projects/README.md

 **Project 3.** Solution for complex business problem - recommendation table for courses (Python)

-**Project 4.** Analysis of business model: determination of product and marketing metrics, evaluation whether it is cost-effective to scale this business and open a store in a new region.
+**Project 4.** Analysis of business model: determination of product and marketing metrics, evaluation whether it is cost-effective to scale this business and open a store in a new region (Google Sheets) https://docs.google.com/spreadsheets/d/1aTKdjwV3TqvVX23V8JqcIcHJ09cWgGeJo2rPjKjkyak/edit?usp=sharing